What are SEO metrics and why they matter for your website

 Look beyond just your target keywords – organic keyword reports can reveal valuable long-tail opportunities you might have missed.

-10. Coverage Errors
+10. Coverage errors

 Crawling and indexing issues can severely hamper your SEO efforts.
 Regularly check the Coverage report in Google Search Console for errors like 404 pages, noindex tags, or crawl blocks.